saltafa-io/kalima/docs/PROJECT.md

 - Add lessons management and personalized curriculum generation.

 ## Changelog (versioned entries)

+- 2025-10-18 v0.8.7 — Docs: Update known issues and risks
+  - Files changed: `docs/PROJECT.md`
+  - Reason: To ensure the "Known issues and risks" section accurately reflects the current state of the application after recent authentication-related architectural changes.
+  - Notes:
+    - Updated the descriptions for OAuth redirect configuration, API validation, and Supabase environment variable risks.

+- 2025-10-18 v0.8.6 — Docs: Update authentication flow documentation
+  - Files changed: `docs/PROJECT.md`
+  - Reason: To accurately reflect the current `@supabase/ssr` PKCE authentication flow.
+  - Notes:
+    - Updated the "Authentication & OAuth redirect notes" and "Key client/server flows" sections to describe the roles of the middleware, the auth callback route, and the required redirect URL configuration.

+- 2025-10-18 v0.8.5 — Docs: Complete refactor of project structure to separate file
+  - Files changed: `docs/PROJECT.md`
+  - Reason: To finalize the documentation refactoring by removing the structure sections from the main project README.
+  - Notes:
+    - The "Project File Structure" and "Repository layout" sections have been removed from `PROJECT.md` and now live exclusively in `docs/Structure.md`.

+- 2025-10-18 v0.8.4 — Docs: Update project structure documentation
+  - Files changed: `docs/Structure.md`, `docs/PROJECT.md`
+  - Reason: To ensure the project structure documentation is up-to-date with the latest architectural changes.
+  - Notes:
+    - Updated `Structure.md` to reflect the addition of `app/middleware.ts` and the refactoring of the Supabase client into `lib/supabase/client.ts` and `lib/supabase/server.ts`.

+- 2025-10-18 v0.8.3 — Docs: Refactor project structure into a separate file
+  - Files changed: `docs/PROJECT.md`, `docs/Structure.md` (new)
+  - Reason: To improve the organization and readability of the project documentation.
+  - Notes:
+    - Moved the "Project File Structure" and "Repository layout" sections from `PROJECT.md` to a new `Structure.md` file.

+- 2025-10-18 v0.8.2 — Fix: Resolve server exception by correcting auth callback flow
+  - Files changed: `app/auth/callback/route.ts`, `app/middleware.ts`, `docs/PROJECT.md`
+  - Reason: A persistent server-side exception occurred after login because the auth callback route was attempting to write cookies to the immutable `request` object instead of the `response` object.
+  - Notes:
+    - The root cause was that `request.cookies.set()` is not a valid operation and throws an error.
+    - The `/auth/callback` route has been updated to create its own temporary, context-aware Supabase client that can correctly read from the request and write to the response.
+This ensures the session is created successfully.
+    - The middleware has been simplified to a pass-through, as its primary role in refreshing tokens is handled by the server client.
+    - This change resolves the server exception by ensuring the initial session creation is handled correctly within the Route Handler's lifecycle.

 - 2025-10-18 v0.8.1 — Fix: Correct cookie handling in auth callback to resolve server exception
   - Files changed: `app/auth/callback/route.ts`, `docs/PROJECT.md`